Talend/component-runtime/sample-parent/sample-features/fixed-schema/README.md

 The parameter `final Dataset dse` of the service should be set with values defined in the form.
 Since the call should be done when the form is open, it should be only default values.

-You can see that the schema is build with static values, and the `dse` parameter is not used:
+You can see that the schema is built with static values, and the `dse` parameter is not used:
 ```java
 factory.newSchemaBuilder(Schema.Type.RECORD)
                 .withEntry(factory.newEntryBuilder().withName("id").withType(Schema.Type.INT).build())